ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ### At the time of submission, I did not put a project preview.
 If I do it now, does it restart the application process to zero?
 Can it help in the process?

 Applications are logged in chronological order in our database.
 You will let us know that your prototype is ready to be reviewed for release by emailing apply@artblocks.io.
 Before the screening, ensure the work has a project description that explains the work's technical, aesthetic, and conceptual approaches.
-Prototypes should have 50-70 mints, as well as feature traits.
+Prototypes should have 40-50 mints, a project description, and feature traits.
 Also include an artist profile and links to any ancillary material about the work on the project page.
 All prototypes should be completely finished before review.

-## Artist Application Technical Questions
+## Staging

+### Is it possible to see my project without being connected to my wallet?
+So I can test it across different devices and browsers without connecting?

+No, this is not currently possible.
+You'll need to be signed in with your wallet to access your project.
+You can however view live view links without being connected to a wallet.
+To view a live view link while your shell is private, add `?render=true/` to the end of the URL.

+### What is the MinterSuite, and how does it work?

+The MinterSuite allows artists to set specific minting contracts on a per-project basis.
+The MinterSuite currently includes the following minter options, which will continue to be expanded over time:

+**Set Price - ETH** is used for fixed price releases.

+**Automated Exponential Dutch Auction**: For exponential Dutch auctions, artists specify the starting price, ending price, and the half-life for price drops.

+**Automated Linear Dutch Auction:** For linear Dutch auctions, artists will specify the starting price, ending price, starting time, and ending time of the auction.
+The price will then gradually decrease each block over the total auction time.

+**Set price in custom ERC20:** Set price in ERC20 is a fixed price for your sale with a custom token.
+Artists will specify the address for the custom token sale.

+**Set Price - ETH, Allowlisted Users Only (V1)** these are addresses that are allowed to mint as many times as they want until they reach the mint limit (artists sets mint/wallet)

+To find out how to set your project price using the MinterSuite visit [this page](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-form-fields-guide/#minter).

 ### The documentation states that only one external library can be used, and then there is a list of some libraries.
 I’m unsure if this is the list of libraries allowed to use or only examples of popular libraries.
 Can I, for example, use a game engine library that is not on that list?

-Everything on the Limited Dependencies list in our Creator Documentation is compatible with the platform.
+Everything on the limited dependencies list in our Creator Documentation is compatible with the platform.
 See here: https://docs.artblocks.io/creator-docs/creator-onboarding/readme/#limited-dependencies

 ### I have opened my shell on the staging site but cannot upload sample outputs of my prototype.